Importance of Rural Marketing

+This is the fifth blog post in my blog series on rural marketing.
+Earlier, I had written blogs covering various aspects of rural marketing in Indiatypes of rural marketing, the scope of rural marketing, and the challenges in rural marketing.
 There was a time when companies were primarily targeting urban customers while developing, pricing, promoting, and distributing products.
 Enterprises were making products available in rural markets long after launching them in urban markets.
-But “Go Rural” is one of the hottest trends in marketing.
+But “Go Rural” is one of the hottest trends in marketing, as the importance of rural marketing has been on the rise.

 Most manufacturers these days develop and distribute rural-specific products and services.
 In addition, they launch new products simultaneously in rural and urban markets.
 Hence, a surge is being noticed in the number of enterprises implementing rural marketing strategies.